-The Authority has plans to issue an estimated \$722,540,000 in bonds (excluding the Bonds) for certain treatment plant and collection system improvements for the System from 2017 through 2021.
+The Authority has plans to issue an estimated \$500,000,000 in bonds for certain treatment plant and collection system improvements for the System from 2018 through 2021.
+The Authority may also analyze the issuance of refunding bonds for debt service savings.